Managing diabetes can be complex. But with Dexcom CLARITY®, diabetes data reporting and management are now made simple.

 What other reports can I see on CLARITY?

-The Dexcom data overlay graph provides a synopsis of daily glycemic control.
-This option, under the data tab and then select overlay report, allows you to see each day and identify patterns and outliers.
+The CLARITY overlay graph provides a synopsis of daily glycemic control overlayed by one week at a time.
+This option (under the Data tab, then select “Overlay”) allows you to see each day and identify patterns and outliers.

 You can view, download, and print reports from CLARITY that will show you an overview, patterns, specific data or up to 90 days of data.
 Clear infographics make it easy to identify opportunities to modify your diabetes management plan to achieve better A1C goals.